SPCHSCI 736 : Topics in Communication Disorders in Adults

 - Analyse the effectiveness of treatment for clients with cognitive communication disorders, auditory processing difficulties, motor speech disorders and/or progressive conditions (Capability 1, 3 and 5)

 - Appraise the range and extent of communication difficulties for clients with lifelong disabilities and mental health concerns (Capability 1, 2, 3, 4 and 5)

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 3 hours of lectures, a 2 hour tutorial, 2 hours of reading and thinking about the content and 3 hours of work on assignments and/or test preparation.
+For this course, you can expect 5 hours of lectures and tutorials each week, along with 5-6 hours of reading and thinking about the content and 2-3 hours of work on assignments and/or test preparation.